fwillett/cvVectorStats/README.md

 Consider the case of estimating the distance between two multivariate distributions A and B. One simple method is to first estimate the means of A and B by averaging observations from A and B, and then to compute the distance between these estimates.
 However, this method is upwardly biased; for example, if A and B have identical means, this method will always produce a value greater than zero.
 Cross-validation can overcome this problem in a straightforward way.

 cvVectorStats was developed for analyzing neural recordings, which are high-dimensional and noisy, making it difficult to estimate distance accurately.
-See the paper XXXXX (methods section "Median-Unbiased Measurements of Firing Rate Distance") for a more detailed explanation.
-I first became aware of the cross-validation technique from the paper YYYYY.
+For a more detailed explanation, see the paper "Hand Knob Area of Motor Cortex in People with Tetraplegia Represents the Whole Body in a Modular Way" (https://doi.org/10.1101/659839; methods section "Median-Unbiased Measurements of Firing Rate Distance").
+I first became aware of the cross-validation technique from "Searchlight-based multi-voxel pattern analysis of fMRI by cross-validated MANOVA" (https://doi.org/10.1016/j.neuroimage.2013.11.043).

 # Features